SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.8.0

+* NEW `enableInternalGitlab`, set to `true` by default.
+Indicates that the Gitlab that comes with legacy (V1) Renku should still be used.
+If the value is set to `false` then the gateway will not ask users to log into the Renku legacy Gitlab and will not inject credentials for it.
+Note also that the `enableInternalGitlab` flag cannot be set to `false` if the `enableV1Services` flag is set to `true`.
+If you are creating a brand new deployment of Renku, then both the `enableInternalGitlab` and the `enableV1Services` flags should be set to `false`.

 ## Upgrading to Renku 2.7.0

 The git-proxy sidecar container in sessions has been updated to have ports configured inside the reserved range